cbissett-at-ucsd/ECE141_Team_Project/README.md

 enable the set up of a manual feeding in the event of internet failure.

 **Required Commands**
-- post: every 5 minutes    water level
+- POST: every 5 minutes, check water level
-- post: every minute       dog GPS
+- POST: every minute, check dog GPS
-- get:  every minute       command to give food
+- GET:  every minute, check command to give food

-**Things to purchase**
+**Things to Purchase**
-- bowl
+- Bowl
-- motor with corkscrew for dispersing food
+- Motor with corkscrew for dispersing food
 - 3d print?

 **Useful Links**